 3. TS

 This pattern may be associated with zero or more Question Precondition Pattern templates which holds the criteria for asking this question.
-Question Reference Range Pattern template may be also assoicated with this pattern which basically indicates the expected range of observation.value (i.e. answer to the question).
-In addition, the pattern may be associated with Question Feedback Pattern template through entryRelationship which holds text feedback to be shown to the user after answering the question.
+Question Reference Range Pattern template may also be assoicated with this pattern indicating the expected range of observation.value (i.e. answer to the question).
+In addition, the pattern may be associated with Question Feedback Pattern template through entryRelationship that holds text feedback to be shown to the user after answering the question.

 Table 18: Numeric Question Pattern Contexts